yaninahladchenko/module-6/README.md

 4. Using a HashMap class create an application which allows to find a citizen by a passport serial number and series.
 Create two classes – Citizen with name and surname and Passport with series and number.
-Passport class will be uses as a key for HashMap and the Citizen will be used as a value
+Passport class will be used as a key for HashMap and the Citizen will be used as a value